 Getting there by roadThe south entrance to the park can be accessed by car from Southwark Park Road, where on-street parking is available.

-There is also a car park available by the Hawkstone Road entrance to the park (SE16 2PE for GPS devices).
-Parking charges in the area are typically £2 per hour and payable via the PayByPhone app.
+There is also a car park available by the Hawkstone Road entrance to the park (SE16 2PE).
+Please refer to signage for possible parking charges.